Matterhorn Glacier Paradise Tickets

 Can I visit without a ticket?

-No, a valid ticket is required for both the cable car and summit access.
-Tickets are issued by name and are non-transferable
+No. A valid ticket is required for both the gondola ride and summit entry.
+Tickets are named, and checked at each boarding point.

 Does buying tickets online cost more?